Cinema and Theater - People Involved in Cinema and Theater

 a person responsible for designing and creating the physical environment in which a film, TV show, or theatrical production takes place

-a director who has such a significant influence and personal style on a film that they are considered its author
+a director who has such a significant influence and personal style on a film that is considered their author

 someone who professionally analyzes and evaluates films, often providing written or spoken reviews or critiques for the public

-a person responsible for creating and designing the lighting for a production, whether it's a play, film, or other type of performance
+a person responsible for creating and designing the lighting for a production, whether it is a play, film, or other type of performance

 a movie director and producer, especially an independent one who is fully in charge of the movie production